vincentcheung123456-dot/epl-player-market-value-predictor/README.md

 ## Execution & Installation
 ### To run the database.ipynb, the following libaries are required(run the following command in cmd):
-   pip install pandas soccerdata thefuzz numpy matplotlib seaborn scipy scikit-learn xgboost
+   pip install pandas soccerdata thefuzz numpy matplotlib seaborn scipy scikit-learn xgboost openpyxl
 ### To run the interactive web dashboard on your local system, you will need to install and run the following from command prompt:
 1. download `EPL_value_prediction.pkl`and `feature_importance.xlsx`.
-2. pip install streamlit pandas
+2. pip install streamlit pandas openpyxl
 3. cd C:\Users\ 'YourName'\Downloads
 4. python -m streamlit run app.py